seprokof/leetcode/README.md

 [2582](2582).
 Pass the Pillow
 [2594](2594).
 Minimum Time to Repair Cars
 [2616](2616).
 Minimize the Maximum Difference of Pairs
+[2654](2654).
+Minimum Number of Operations to Make All Array Elements Equal to 1
 [2678](2678).
 Number of Senior Citizens
 [2685](2685).
 Count the Number of Complete Components
 [2698](2698).
 Find the Punishment Number of an Integer